FreeCAD: Promotions during events

 FreeCAD was notably presented at FISL 16 in 2015, in Porto Alegre, as well as at the Libre Graphics Meeting in London in 2016.
 These two exhibitions can bring together both developers and users.
 In 2020, it was during FOSDEM in Brussels that two of these developers, Yorik Van Havre and Brad Collette made the presentation.

+FreeCAD 1.0

+The FreeCAD 1.0 version includes several new features, such as the new assembly workbench; fixes for many bugs, including the topological naming problem; unification and correction of many workbenches; very diverse changes and improvements in the user interface and user experience (UI/UX); and a new logo, chosen from five finalists of the public contest created to renew the brand.
+It was released on November 18, 2024.